-While living in Europe and traveling around the globe on business, Derek saw firsthand how government could effectively care for its citizens through robust social programs and the freedom that doing so offered the citizens of those nations.
-This was a stark contrast to America, where everything, from healthcare, to education, to criminal justice, has been so steadily chipped away at and privatized for generations.
+While living in Europe and traveling around the globe on business, Derek got a firsthand look at how governments can effectively care for its citizens through robust social programs, and gained insights into the way these social safety nets increased the quality of life for people in every income bracket, and ultimately led to more freedom and liberty for citizens.
+This stood in stark contrast to the austerity economics of modern America, where everything–from healthcare to education to infrastructure–has been steadily chipped away at and privatized for generations.

-When elected, Derek looks forward to bringing his diverse experiences, organizing skills, and passion to the Halls of Congress to fight on behalf of the working people of California’s high desert and the Inland Empire with everything he’s got.
+When elected, Derek looks forward to bringing his diverse experiences, organizing skills, and passion to the Halls of Congress to fight with everything he’s got on behalf of, and alongside, the working people of California’s High Desert and the Inland Empire.